tuan08/datatp/README.md

 - Analyze token and classify the token as word, digit, number, email, phone number, currency...
 - The text tool is designed to use with the other text tool or NLP tool.

 ##Web Crawler##

+The web crawler is designed to be scalable and distributed.
+The crawler consists of the main components:

+1. The url database
+1. The queue
+2. The url scheduler
+4. the url fetchers
+5. the xhtml processor

 ##Facebook Data Feeder##